-Where markets are not growing, in Europe and elsewhere, the main option for companies to achieve growth is to become more efficient.
-That will mean using technology - not just AI, but the Metaverse, quantum computing and Blockchain.
-There are other headwinds facing mature economies.
+Where markets are not growing, in Europe and elsewhere, the US tariffs combined with the pressure to increase defence spending spell ever-more powerful headwinds.
+The main option for companies to achieve growth is to become more efficient.
+That will mean using technology - not just Al, but the Metaverse, quantum computing and Blockchain.
+There are other challenges facing mature economies.
 Inflation is stubborn and arguably more structural than for the last 30-40 years.
 Interest rates will remain higher for longer.
 It was previously forecast that that interest rates in the US would settle at a terminal rate of 3.0%; now the forecast according to JPMorgan is 3.5% and it will come later.
 That inevitably has some impact on investment by business and governments.
 In the UK, the issue is more acute.
 With stagnant growth and persistent inflation, the Government faces the unwelcome spectre of stagflation.
+The UK Government has promised to bring forward the increase in defence spending, and it has ushered in a long-overdue crackdown on welfare spending, which has ballooned since the pandemic.
+The re-direction of resources is welcome, not least as it will give new impetus to Britain's defence sector, but the challenge of balancing the books will not be easy in the months ahead.

-The extent and the size of the tariffs promised by Trump remain to be fully seen, but clearly these will have a range of impacts in different countries and sectors.
-The overall effect is likely to be inflationary, which could particularly hit markets in Europe as well as in the US itself.
 Al: marketing's superpower If 2023 was the year of Wow! for AI, and 2024 was the year of How? then 2025 is quite simply the year of Now.
-We have moved rapidly from being awestruck by the incredible potential of this technology when generative AI apps such as ChatGPT first burst onto the scene, to working out how AI could be harnessed in our own operations and on behalf of our clients, to a position where it is now incumbent to put all of this into action.
-AI is entirely re-shaping marketing and creativity, it requires our clients as well as ourselves to re-think our workflows, our partnerships and our strategies.
-It is poised to re-invent the agency business itself, as the time and materials model becomes superseded by new forms of remuneration based on outputs and outcomes.
+We have moved rapidly from being awestruck by the incredible potential of this technology, when generative AI apps such as ChatGPT first burst onto the scene, to working out how AI could be harnessed in our own operations and on behalf of our clients, to a position where it is now incumbent to put all of this into action.
+AI is entirely re-shaping marketing World economic outlook growth projections Real GDP% change